Bessel function: Differential relations

 In the following, f_{n} is any of j_{n}, y_{n}, h, h for n = 0, ±1, ±2, ...

-Spherical Hankel functions: ,
+Spherical Hankel functions: h, h

 There are also spherical analogues of the Hankel functions:

-In fact, there are simple closed-form expressions for the Bessel functions of half-integer order in terms of the standard trigonometric functions, and therefore for the spherical Bessel functions.
+There are simple closed-form expressions for the Bessel functions of half-integer order in terms of the standard trigonometric functions, and therefore for the spherical Bessel functions.
 In particular, for non-negative integers n:

 and h is the complex-conjugate of this (for real x).
 It follows, for example, that j_{0}(x) = sin x/x and y_{0}(x) = −cos x/x, and so on.

 The spherical Hankel functions appear in problems involving spherical wave propagation, for example in the multipole expansion of the electromagnetic field.

-Riccati–Bessel functions: , , ,
+Riccati–Bessel functions: Sn, Cn, ξn, ζn

 Riccati–Bessel functions only slightly differ from spherical Bessel functions: